 Earlier in the tutorial, SEO Guide to Creating a Website Uptime Monitor Using Python I showed you how to create a simple uptime monitor and store that information in MySQL.
-This next phase is a direct extension of the previous tutorial and assumes you have that all setup.
+This next phase is a direct extension of the previous tutorial and assumes you have that all set up.
 The code in the tutorial will fit into the previous code.
 Now we can extend this uptime monitor for real-time visual notifications with LEDs and a small 16×2 LCD screen.
 There is a decent amount of setup involved if you don’t already have a Raspberry Pi and a breadboard kit.
 Don’t let that discourage you though.

 If I can get this to work, anyone can believe me.
 This originated as an April 2020 quarantine project and it was so much fun.
 It’s nerdy, creative and so satisfying when those lights go on!
 Let’s get started!